 Though mashrabiya are found throughout the Islamic world–from Morocco to Indonesia and beyond–bearing many names (among them shanashil, rushan, and jali) and in many materials, including stone, cement, and carved wood, the focus of our study is the wood-turned latticework of Cairo, Egypt.
 It is believed that wood-turning developed in Cairo over 3,000 years ago, so the fact that the craft is still practiced in the bustling metropolis that is Cairo in 2022 is a wonder and source of investigation into craft enterprise across generations.

 The Mashrabiya Project will comprise a communal making effort; an exhibition of commissioned art responding to the societal and cultural concepts evoked by the mashrabiya; an immersive augmented-reality “gallery” transporting viewers into the restored historic interiors of Bayt al-Suhaymi and other Islamic heritage sites; a gallery-sited liwan for hospitality and discussion; and a publication examining the mashrabiya in word and image, with writings by historians of craft and architecture (Arabic and English).

 Join us for observations and experiences along the way as we build up to the opening of The Mashrabiya Project.
 This project blog will open a window, as it were, into the mashrabiya in-context.
 It is as important to understand the cultural environment in which the Cairene mashrabiya exists as it is to study the form and composition of the object, so we will bring you music, food, art, sites, and sounds from this great city as well as the expansive decorative arts tradition that has emerged around the object that serves as the focus of our examination.

-The Mashrabiya Project has been supported by The Pew Center for Arts & Heritage.
+The Mashrabiya Project is supported by a grant from The Pew Center for Arts & Heritage.